 Apple's "Reachability" feature made its debut with the iPhone 6 and 6 Plus, to compensate for larger screen sizes, allowing users to reach screen items at the top while using one hand.
 It has since become a staple feature of all iPhones (except the original iPhone SE), but how you activate it varies depending on if it's a model with Face ID or Touch ID.

 When you can't touch the shutter button on the screen in the Camera app, your iPhone has another way to snap a picture or take a video — just press the Volume Up or Volume Down button.
-But when it comes to bursts and QuickTakes, however, things are a little bit trickier in iOS 13 and iOS 14.
+But when it comes to bursts and QuickTakes, however, things are a little bit trickier in iOS 13, iOS 14, and iOS 15.

 We've wanted them for years, and Apple has finally made widgets accessible on the home screen in iOS 14.
 These are not the same widgets found in past versions of iOS.
 They're more data-rich, more colorful, and more versatile.
 And best of all, both the home screen and Today View get access to them.